tacoded/plex-webhook/sample-payload.md

     "grandparentTitle": "Bluey",
     "parentTitle": "Season 3",
     "contentRating": "TV-Y",
-    "summary": "While waiting to be picked up from school, Jack plays at being a sailor trying to find his way back home to Australia.
-Meanwhile, Jack's Dad has got lost on route to collect him.", "index": 15,
+    "summary": "While waiting to be picked up from school, Jack plays at being a sailor trying to find his way.", "index": 15,
     "parentIndex": 3,
     "audienceRating": 8.5,